l7mp/stunner/doc/AUTH.md

 a working TURN credential will allow an attacker to reach only the backend services explicitly admitted by an appropriate UDPRoute.
 In other words, in a properly configured STUNner deployment the attacker will be able to reach only the media servers, which is essentially the same level of security as if you put the media servers to the Internet over an open public IP address.
-For [here](/doc/SECURITY.md) for further tips on hardened STUNner deployments.
+See [here](/doc/SECURITY.md) for further tips on hardened STUNner deployments.

 In order to mitigate the risk, it is a good security practice to reset the username/password pair every once in a while.
 Suppose you want to set the STUN/TURN username to `foo` and the password to `bar`.
-To do this simply modify the GatewayConfig: the [gateway-operator](/doc/CONCEPTS.md) will automatically reconcile the dataplane configuration to enforce the new access tokens.
+To do this simply re-apply a modified GatewayConfig: the [gateway-operator](/doc/CONCEPTS.md) will automatically reconcile the dataplane configuration to enforce the new access tokens.

 ```yaml
 apiVersion: stunner.l7mp.io/v1alpha1